 Notes for Preachers – Defence Sunday

-This document by Bishop Ian should be read in preparation for Defence Sunday.
+This document produced by the Bishop to the Defence Force in 2015 is a useful guide for preparation for Defence Sunday.

 A Prayer for Australian Defence Force Chaplains